proffapt/fERP/README.md

 > **Note** Currently this extension is not available on add-on store but have sent it for review, steps will be updated as it is approved.

-1. Clone this repo using `git clone https://github.com/proffapt/fERP` or just
-2. Type `about:debugging#/runtime/this-firefox` on search bar
+1. Open new tab and type `about:debugging#/runtime/this-firefox` on search bar.
-3. Click on the `Load Temporary Add-on...` button under **Load Temporary Extensions** Section
+2. Click on the `Load Temporary Add-on...` button under **Load Temporary Extensions** Section.
-4. Navigate to `src/firefox` folder in your opened file navigator
+3. Navigate to [extension-src/firefox](./extension-src/firefox) folder in your opened file navigator.
-5. Select the `manifest.json` file inside it and press **open**
+4. Select the `manifest.json` file inside it and press **open**.

 <p align="right">(<a href="#top">back to top</a>)</p>